David Suzuki: Honorary degrees

+Suzuki has been awarded honorary degrees from many universities.

 Publications

 Suzuki is the author of 52 books (nineteen for children), including David Suzuki: The Autobiography, Tree: A Life Story, The Sacred Balance, Genethics, Wisdom of the Elders, Inventing the Future, and the best-selling Looking At Senses a series of children's science books.
 This is a partial list of publications by Suzuki: